grizlibier/wcomf/README.md

 - Deathscreens

- -> 4 new deathscreens added
+ -> 4 new + 1 secret deathscreens added

-- New monsters  (to-do)
+- New monsters

+ -> added a houndmaster

-- New items(spellbooks, general items, potions, ...)  (nearly done)
+- New items(spellbooks, general items, potions, ...)

  -> added new potions